vintagefilmography/Sankyo_gatemask_removal/README.md

 Do not force anything.
 The claw may bind a bit at the front.
 You can wiggle the assembly a bit to the left and that
 will free up the claw.
 ![24](https://github.com/vintagefilmography/Sankyo_gatemask_removal/assets/48537944/f5bc3c05-80af-4a17-a51e-d948d7ef3919)
+Slide the claw assembly in.
+You need to open up the assembly a bit against the spring so that the claw level sits on the
+can hub and the bottom frame alignment post gets engaged with the framer control lever.
+Also check the mounting tabs on the assembly.
+They should be over the mounting posts if the claw assembly is in properly.
+Screw the assembly in using the mounting screws.
+The top mounting screw is shared with the terminal strip.
+The strip mounting tab fits on top of the claw assembly tab and then teh washer goes on top
+of that.
+Do not forget the 2nd terminal strip screw and the belt.
+This completes the procedure.